 Talking to someone can be a great way of putting your thoughts in order and getting problems off your chest.
 Talking can help you understand what's going on in your head.
 Find someone you can talk to.
-This might be a mate, a family member or your doctor, or you may prefer to contact a confidential helpline like
+This might be a friend, a family member or your GP, or you may prefer to contact a confidential helpline like

-Lifeline on 0808 808 8000 or Samaritans on 116 123 (24 hours a day).
+Lifeline on 0808 808 8000 or Samaritans on 116 123 (both 24/7).